-1. Richard has to go out for supper.

-2. You must call me Lucy, now, you know.

-3. One day, Trudy, dear we must have a real chat.

-4. Next week, Trudy, you must come and meet the whole crowd.

-5. There was one time when Richard had just started teaching - I must tell you the story - he $\dots$ special attention to the use of the modal verb MAY (MIGHT).
+- 1. Richard has to go out for supper. - 2.
+You must call me Lucy, now, you know. - 3.
+One day, Trudy, dear we must have a real chat. - 4.
+Next week, Trudy, you must come and meet the whole crowd. - 5.
+There was one time when Richard had just started teaching I must tell you the story he ...

 What part does Gwen play in the story?
-Do you think Gwen might have helped

-Trudy to avoid such situation?
+Do you think Gwen might have helped Trudy to avoid such situation?
 Share your opinion, using modal verbs.
+Pay special attention to the use of the modal verb MAY (MIGHT).

-Pay two girls where Gwen tries to warn Trudy about the possible development of the events and Trudy doesn't believe her.
+Work in pairs.
+Suppose Gwen tells Trudy about the real state of things in Richard's family before her first visit to Mrs. Seeton.
+Make up a dialogue between two girls where Gwen tries to warn Trudy about the possible development of the events and Trudy doesn't believe her.
 In your dialogue use modal verbs, especially the modal verb CAN (COULD) in the appropriate meaning.